S3-Portfolio/General/ResearchDatabase.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Types of databases
 From the source we can gather that there are a lot of different types of databases, but the most used are: Hierarchical, Relational, Non-Relational and Object oriented databases.[^1]
+But these all fall under two terms: SQL or noSQL.

 #### SQL vs noSQL
 NoSQL is an umbrella term for any alternative system to traditional SQL databases.
-Sometimes, when we say NoSQL management systems, we mean any database that doesn't use a relational model.
+Sometimes, when we say noSQL management systems, we mean any database that doesn't use a relational model.
 There are four kinds of this database: document databases, key-value stores, column-oriented databases, and graph databases.

+SQL databases are built upon relations between tables.
+You therefore use SQL databases when you need two tables to relate to eachother.
+For example; when you are writing user stories and you notice that two (or more) entities need to have a relation to each other.
+NoSQL databases are used when no relations are needed.
+This can be the case if you need to store simple data (like accounting data or an Exel sheet) or when
 (When do you use an SQL or noSQL database?)

 #### Most popular databases